Bruce McAllister (politician): Moderating incident

 On September 29, 2025, McAllister served as moderator at Premier Danielle Smith’s Alberta Next panel.
 During the Q&A, when a high-school student in attendance began to ask a question about the Smith government's diversion of public funding to private schools, their microphone was cut.
 McAllister then openly berated the student for their tone, claimed the student wasn't making any sense, and said “Your parents should turn you over your knee”.
 Video showed McAllister was swiftly met with a negative reaction from the audience, who booed and jeered.
 One audience member in attendance called McAllister's remark "disgraceful".
 The student's censored query came just two days following a province-wide student walkout and "Save Alberta’s Education" rally protesting the province's education funding, recent controversial book ban, and transgender laws, which Premier Smith said she is willing to override Charter Rights to push through.

+Nativism comments

+On February 19, 2026, McAllister ranted in a social media post that he was disgusted with Canada’s immigration policies and that governments where importing " from nations with failed systems when our Judeo-Christian heritage and principles have worked so well here?’”
+Anna Triandafyllidou, an expert on immigration at Toronto Metropolitan University. pointed out "Canada was not just built by people from Western European or Anglo-Saxon descent" and that small towns in Alberta benefited to immigration such as Brooks.
+Christopher Worswick, an economics professor at Carleton University, took issues with McAllister’s emphasis on immigrants with Judeo-Christian values, saying that "it goes against Canadian values of treating everyone fairly and equally and not prioritizing one culture over another".
+Smith defended McAllister.